arvinhm/CellRad-DE/README.md

 ```
 ##### GATE and Geant4 docker compile in AMD64
 Make sure the container is set to Linux.
 The installation process takes 1-2 hours.
+Make sure your Docker has a stable internet connection.

 ```bash
 cd gate_docker_windows